jerridan/nvim/README.md

 You can extend this configuration by:

 1. Modifying files in `lua/core/` for Neovim settings
-2. Adding/modifying plugins in `lua/plugins/`
+2. Adding/modifying plugins in the appropriate subdirectory of `lua/plugins/`:
+   - `coding/` for code completion and snippets
+   - `editor/` for editing tools like fuzzy finders and Git integration
+   - `lsp/` for language server configurations
+   - `ui/` for themes and visual elements
+3. Customizing plugin-specific configurations in `lua/config/`
-3. Adding specialized settings in `after/`
+4. Adding specialized settings in `after/`

 ## Key Mappings